AIRI-Institute/GENA_LM/downstream_tasks/expression_prediction/README.md

 bash finetune_expression_rm.sh
 ```

-Batch size, config path, gradient_accumulation_steps, and whether to train backbone - these params are set directly in .sh script.
-Otheres are set in config.
+Batch size, gradient_accumulation_steps, and config path - these params are set directly in .sh script.
+Others are set in config.

+---

+# More info

 ## Dataset Configuration
 The dataset configuration in the YAML file includes the following fields: